SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 }
 ```

+2. Let:

-Var was the original way to declare variables in JavaScript, and it has function level scope.
-This means that a variable declared with var is available throughout the entire function in which it is declared.
+Let was introduced in ES6 and provides block level scoping.
+This means, that a variable declared with let is only available within the block enclosed by curly braces in which it is defined.

 ```js
 function example() {